MaxCanberra/KeeonSimulator/README.md

 # KeeonSimulator
-Keeon Simulator is the story of a guy named Keeon preceding the events of the Keeon Wars.
+Keeon Simulator is the story of a guy named Keeon before the events of the Keeon Wars.